Two Steps to Happier Knees and Hips

 Sit down with your doctor and talk about non-surgical treatment options, such as the use of ice and heat, nutritional supplements, medications, therapeutic injections, or self-help devices like a brace or a cane, to help you keep moving and reduce joint pain.

-If you’ve reached the point where your bad days outnumber your good days, you can take comfort in knowing the orthopaedic team at Henry Ford Allegiance Health are experts in providing joint replacement options (including partial joint replacement) that can significantly reduce your pain, increase your mobility and give you a much better quality of life.
+If you’ve reached the point where your bad days outnumber your good days, you can take comfort in knowing the orthopedic team at Henry Ford Allegiance Health are experts in providing joint replacement options (including partial joint replacement) that can significantly reduce your pain, increase your mobility and give you a much better quality of life.

-Our easy to use interactive pain scale can help you determine your current joint comfort level and help you decide when is a good time to talk with your doctor or an orthopaedic surgeon about surgical treatment options.
+Our easy to use interactive pain scale can help you determine your current joint comfort level and help you decide when is a good time to talk with your doctor or an orthopedic surgeon about surgical treatment options.